nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ## **Introduction**

 ParentPal is a desktop application designed for parents to manage their children-related contacts and appointments.
+It is named ParentPal because it aims to be a 'pal' to the busy parents who need help managing their kids' schedules and important contacts.
 ParentPal is built for use via a Command Line Interface (CLI), the Graphical User Interface (GUI) is primarily meant for displaying key information.